theauraimpact/liquid-cash-24-framework/README.md

 ---

-## 🛡️ The Solution: The "Liquid Cash 24" Rule
+## 🛡️ The Sovereign Standard: The "Liquid Cash 24" Goal
-The **Liquid Cash 24** rule is a radical commitment to personal resilience.
+The **Liquid Cash 24** standard is a radical commitment to personal resilience.
 It states:

 > **Maintain 24 months of your absolute essential operating expenses in pure, liquid cash before engaging in any other form of investment.**

 ---

-## 👤 The Individual Mandate: Sovereignty Beyond Relationships
+## 👤 The Individual Requirement: Sovereignty Beyond Relationships
 Relationships are volatile.
 Whether it is an accident, job loss, or an unexpected life change, dependencies can vanish when needed most.

 **The Aura Impact advocates that every individual 16 years and older must build and maintain their own personal Liquid Cash 24 shield.** True psychological safety is found when your foundation does not depend on the stability of another person.